youtube/cobalt/starboard/README.md

 `starboard/build/platforms.py` along with the path to the port to be able to build it.

-#### GN Instructions

-Update `<binary-variant>/BUILD.gn` to point at all the source files that you want to build as your new Starboard implementation.
-The `//` expression in GN refers to the `src/` directory of your source tree.
-Otherwise, files are assumed to be relative to the directory the `BUILD.gn` or `.gni` file is in.
-The `BUILD.gn` file contains absolute paths, so the paths will still be valid if you copy it to a new directory.
-You can then incrementally replace files with new implementations as necessary.

-In order to use a new platform configuration in a build, you need to ensure that you have a `BUILD.gn`, `configuration.gni`, and `buildconfig.gni` in their own directory for each binary variant, plus the header files `configuration_public.h`, `atomic_public.h`, and `thread_types_public.h`.
-The GN build will scan your directories for these files, and then calculate a port name based on the directories between `src/third_party/starboard` and your `configuration.gni` files. (e.g. for `src/third_party/starboard/bobbox/armeb/configuration.gni`, it would choose the platform configuration name `bobbox-armeb`.)

 ### IV.
 A New Port, Step-by-Step

-  1. Recursively copy `src/starboard/stub` to
+  1. Recursively copy `starboard/stub` to
-     `src/third_party/starboard/<family-name>/<binary-variant>`.
+     `third_party/starboard/<family-name>/<binary-variant>`.
 You may also
      consider copying from another reference platform, like `raspi-2` or `linux-x64x11`.
-  1. In `gyp_configuration.py`
-      1. In the `CreatePlatformConfig()` function, pass your `<platform-configuration>` as the parameter to the PlatformConfig constructor, like `return PlatformConfig('bobbox-armeb')`.
+  1. Add your platform and path to `starboard/build/platforms.py`.
-      1. In `GetVariables`
+  1. In `platform_configuration/configuration.gni`
-          1. Set `'clang': 1` if your toolchain is clang.
-          1. Delete other variables in that function that are not needed for your platform.
+      1. Delete variables in the file that are not needed for your platform.
-      1. In `GetEnvironmentVariables`, set the dictionary values to point to the toolchain analogs for the toolchain for your platform.
-  1. In `gyp_configuration.gypi`
-      1. Update the names of the configurations and the default_configuration to be `<platform-configuration>_<build-type>` for your platform configuration name, where `<build-type>` is one of `debug`, `devel`, `qa`, `gold`.
-      1. Update your platform variables.
-          1. Set `'target_arch'` to your architecture: `'arm'`, `'x64'`, `'x86'`
-          1. Set `'target_os': 'linux'` if your platform is Linux-based.
-          1. Set `'gl_type': 'system_gles2'` if you are using the system EGL +
-             GLES2 implementation.
-          1. Set `'in_app_dial'` to `1` or `0`.
-This enables or disables the
+      1. Set `gl_type` to the appropriate value if it is not the default `system_gles2`.
-             DIAL server that runs inside Cobalt, only when Cobalt is running.
+      1. Set `enable_in_app_dial` to `true` or `false`.
+This enables or disables the DIAL server that runs inside Cobalt, only when Cobalt is running.
 You do not want in-app DIAL if you already have system-wide DIAL support.
+  1. In `platform_configuration/BUILD.gn`
       1. Update your toolchain command-line flags and libraries.
 Make sure you don't assume a particular workstation layout, as it is likely to be different for someone else.
+  1. In `toolchain/BUILD.gn`
+      1. Either use the `clang_toolchain` template and pass the base path to your toolchain, or use the `gcc_toolchain` and pass the full path to each tool you use.
-      1. Update the global defines in `'target_defaults'.'defines'`, if necessary.
+      1. Set `is_clang = true` in `toolchain_args` in `gcc_toolchain` if the
+         toolchain uses clang.
   1. Go through `configuration_public.h` and adjust all the configuration values as appropriate for your platform.
-  1. Update `starboard_platform.gyp` to point at all the source files you want to build as part of your new Starboard implementation (as mentioned above).
+  1. Update `BUILD.gn` to point at all the source files you want to build as part of your new Starboard implementation (as mentioned above).
   1. Update `atomic_public.h` and `thread_types_public.h` as necessary to point
      at the appropriate shared or custom implementations.

+If you want to use `cobalt/build/gn.py`, you'll also need a `third_party/starboard/<family-name>/<binary-variant>/args.gn` file.
+This should contain the gn arguments necessary to build your platform.
+Pay particular attention to `target_platform`, `target_os`, `target_cpu`, and `is_clang`.
+The defaults for each can be found in `starboard/build/config/BUILDCONFIG.gn`.
+If you don't care about using `gn.py`, all of these arguments can be passed using `gn args` or `gn gen` with `--args`.
+For example, the first command below might instead look like `gn gen out/bobbox-armeb_debug --args='target_platform="bobbox-armeb" build_type="debug"'`.

-You should now be able to run gyp with your new port.
+You should now be able to run GN with your new port.
 From your the top level
 directory:

-    $ cobalt/build/gn.py -c debug -p bobbox-armeb
+    $ python cobalt/build/gn.py -c debug -p bobbox-armeb
-    $ ninja -C out/bobbox-armeb_debug nplb

-This will attempt to build the "No Platform Left Behind" test suite with your new Starboard implementation, and you are ready to start porting!

-#### GN Instructions

-Follow the above list, except:

-  1. Ignore the steps about `gyp_configuration.py` and `gyp_configuration.gypi`.
-  1. Update `BUILD.gn` instead of `starboard_platform.gyp`.
-  1. Also in `BUILD.gn`:
-      1. Update your toolchain command-line flags and libraries, for all configurations as well as for each individual configuration.
-      1. Implement generic compiler configs such as `sb_pedantic_warnings` and `rtti`.
-      1. If you're not using a predefined toolchain, define one.
-  1. In `buildconfig.gni`:
-      1. If your platform is Linux-based, set `target_os_ = "linux"`.
-      1. Set `target_cpu_` to your target architecture (e.g. `arm`,
-         `x64`, `x86`).
-      1. Set the target and host toolchains.
-If you defined a target toolchain in `BUILD.gn`, you'll want to set it to that.
-  1. In `configuration.gni`, set platform-specific defaults for any variables that should be overridden for your Starboard platform.
-You can find a list of such variables at `//cobalt/build/config/base.gni` and `//starboard/build/config/base.gni`.

-You should now be able to run GN with your new port.
-From your `src/` directory:

-    $ gn args out/bobbox-armeb_debug

-An editor will open up.
-Type into the editor:

-    cobalt_config = "debug"
-    target_platform = "bobbox-armeb"

-Save and close the editor.
-Then run

     $ ninja -C out/bobbox-armeb_debug nplb

 This will attempt to build the "No Platform Left Behind" test suite with your new Starboard implementation, and you are ready to start porting!

 ## Suggested Implementation Order